quioo/API-test/README.md

 1 - Download the libraries tesnsorflow, flasak e jasonify.

-2 - DDownload the files, open them and run.
+2 - Download the files, open them and run.

  It's interestig to learn about the functions of code so you can play with it the way you want!